-The Dean of Students and the Director, Office of Student Conduct & Ethical Development are responsible for calling to the attention of Associated Students the names of students declared ineligible to participate in student government.
+The associate vice president for student affairs is responsible for calling to the attention of Associated Students the names of students declared ineligible to participate in student government.

 There is no appeal process for candidates for student office who are declared ineligible to hold an office.
 However, a student who believes that an administrative error resulted in them being declared ineligible may ask the Dean of Students to investigate that error.